The-Chaos-Consortium/chaos-and-conquest/docs/magic-spellcasting.md

 ## Casting Spells
 ***Any character*** can cast spells through Grimoires, Scrolls, and Holy Books (if same Faction and faith).
 To cast a spell, your character must hold a Grimoire, Scroll, or Holy book in one hand and read it aloud.

 When your character attempts to cast a spell, decide on the Power to cast it with.
-Power ranges from 1 to a maximum of 5. ***Casting a spell costs stamina***, starting at a cost of 1 stamina.
-This cost doubles for each tier of Power you cast at - 1 stamina, 2 stamina, 4 stamina, 8 stamina, 16 stamina.
+Power ranges from 1 to a maximum of 5. ***Casting a spell causes damage***, starting at 1 damage.
+This cost doubles for each tier of Power you cast at - 1 damage, 2 damage, 4 damage, 8 damage, 16 damage.
 Next you must make a WIL save; a success means the spell is cast and the chaos of magic is on your side; a failure means the spell is cast but the magic strains you and the PC gains ***stress***.

 A ***Scroll*** does not require a WIL save after casting - the codified chaos is easier to manage and cannot incur ***stress***.